metauni/metauni.github.io/slt/index.md

 * S. Wei, D. Murfet, M. Gong, H. Li , J. Gell-Redman, T. Quella "[Deep learning is singular, and that's good](https://www.suswei.com/publication/wei-2022-singular/wei-2022-singular.pdf)" 2022.
 * E. Lau's blog [Probably Singular](https://edmundlth.github.io/posts/singular-learning-theory-part-1/).

+## Upcoming seminars

+The currently scheduled seminars are:

+* **22-12-22** (*Russell Goyder*) Physical entropy vs information-theoretic entropy

+After this the seminar will go on hiatus until 19-1-2023.
+Some topics we will discuss in early 2023:

+* More on jet schemes
+* The mathematics of in-context learning ([paper](https://arxiv.org/abs/2212.07677)), see the **27-10-22** seminar.
+* Koopman-Pitman-Darmois theorem

-## Schedule
+## Past seminars

-Below you can find the schedule for 2022, with videos and pocket links (which take you to the virtual world where the talk took place, with the blackboards just as we left them at the end of the talk).
+Below you can find the seminars for 2022, with videos and pocket links (which take you to the virtual world where the talk took place, with the blackboards just as we left them at the end of the talk).

 * **13-1-22** (*Dan Murfet*): What is learning?
 Singularities and pendulums ([video](https://youtu.be/QZG40ZY5TeU)).
 * **13-1-22** (*Edmund Lau*): The Fisher information matrix ([video](https://youtu.be/yniLt7ONj28)).